sulu/SuluRedirectBundle/README.md

 This bundle also adds the possibility to automatically create redirects with status `410 Gone`, if a page or a entity with a route has been removed.
 This is very useful, because now search engines know, that this page has been deleted.

+### Route Priorities

+The redirect router is the last one which is called, so a redirect will only take into account when no other route for the same url exist.
+This make the redirect bundle save to be used also by unexperienced users as nobody can accidentally crash the application by a false imported or created redirect.
+This also means that when you create a redirect for an exist page you need to unpublish the page that the redirect will take into account.
+The great thing here is you can create the redirect before unpublishing a page and use for example the [SuluAutomationBundle](https://github.com/sulu/SuluAutomationBundle) to unpublish a page at a specific time and after unpblishing automatically the redirect will be done.

 ## ❤️&nbsp; Support and Contributions